tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 > Submitting packages

+Warning:Before attempting to submit a package you are expected to familiarize yourself with Arch Packaging Standards and all articles, mentioned at the bottom of it.

 After logging in to the AUR web interface, a user can submit a gzipped tarball (.tar.gz) of a directory containing build files for a package.
-The directory inside the tarball should contain a PKGBUILD, any .install files, patches, etc. (absolutely no binaries).
+The directory inside the tarball should contain a PKGBUILD, .AURINFO, any .install files, patches, etc. (absolutely no binaries).
 Examples of what such a directory should look like can be seen inside /var/abs if the Arch Build System was installed.

 The tarball can be created with the following command:

     $ makepkg --source

 Note that this is a gzipped tarball; assuming you are uploading a package called libfoo, when you create the file it should look similar